beingzhutao/BeingZ/index.md

 *EN: If you want happiness for a lifetime, help somebody*

+*Englanto: If you waunt haipinis for e laiiftaiim hailp sambaody*

 *ES: Si quieres obtener una vida de felicidad, entonces ayuda a los demás*